 Those in the industry may be experiencing real struggles.
 Nancy advises

 cannabis businesses to stay in front of current clients, customers, and referral sources.
 Times have changed.
 Your marketing should, too.
 For business-to-consumer companies, creating trust that you put customer health first has become paramount.

 Are you hoping to start or move forward with your cannabis business?
 The team here at Higher Yields Consulting would love to help.
-Contact us to schedule a free consultation.
+Contact us to schedule a consultation.